demisto/content-docs/docs/tutorial-setup-dev.md

 sb@dddd:~/demisto$
 ```

-*Note:* if you're using Windows with WSL 1, you can still use Docker Desktop from WSL.
+*Note:* if you're using Windows with WSL, you can still use Docker Desktop from WSL.
 Follow [this](https://nickjanetakis.com/blog/setting-up-docker-for-windows-and-wsl-to-work-flawlessly) tutorial for details.

 Great, all the prerequisites are set!
 We can get started.